1. What are active managed funds?

 1. Who are State Street Global Advisors?

-For nearly four decades, State Street Global Advisors has helped our clients and those who rely on them to invest responsibly, enabling economic prosperity and social progress.
+For four decades, State Street Global Advisors has been committed to helping our clients, and those who rely on them, achieve their investment objectives.

 2. How do I invest into a SSGA Fund?